How to Use Crossover Symmetry to Fight Frozen Shoulder

 What is Frozen Shoulder?

 Frozen shoulder, also known as adhesive capsulitis, is caused by inflammation and thickening of the connective tissue that surrounds the shoulder joint.
-The underlying causes remain uncertain and even sometimes just appear out of the blue.
+The underlying causes remain uncertain and even sometimes appear out of the blue.

-Here is a rough timeline of frozen shoulder which is broken into 3 phases: freezing, frozen, and thawing.
+Here is a rough timeline of frozen shoulder, which is broken into 3 phases: freezing, frozen, and thawing.

 • Freezing (2-7 months) – During this stage, the shoulder is typically painful at end ranges of shoulder movement in all directions and often very painful at night.

-• Frozen (4-12 months) – At this time stiffness primarily limits the shoulder.
+• Frozen (4-12 months) – At this time, stiffness primarily limits the shoulder.
 There may still be some pain but it’s less than experienced during the freezing stage.

 • Thawing (5-24 months) – The thawing stage is the light at the end of the tunnel, albeit it may be a long tunnel.
 There’s typically minimal pain and a progressive improvement in range of motion.